dchu3/dex-app-telegram/README.md

 Run `./start_aggressive.sh --integration-test` to enable relaxed liquidity/volume thresholds and keep AI copy on—ideal for validating the pipeline against thinner Base liquidity.
 Add `--no-ai` if you need to silence Gemini output during tests.

+### Automated Trading (Experimental)

+To exercise the scaffolded trade executor:

+1. Export `TRADING_PRIVATE_KEY` with the funded wallet key.
+2. Launch with `--auto-trade --trade-rpc-url <Base RPC URL>` plus your usual scanner flags.
+3. Optional knobs: `--trade-wallet-address` (for logging) and `--trade-max-slippage <percent>` (default 1.0).

+The current implementation converts USD exposure into token amounts and logs the intended Aerodrome ↔ Uniswap trade; extend `services/trade_executor.py` with router calls when you are ready to submit live transactions.

 ## Running the Application

 ### Prerequisites